tedneward/Azgaarnoth/Conditions/Poisoned.md

 *(Injury; common)*

 This poison must be har­vested from a dead or incapacitated giant poisonous snake.
 A creature subjected to this poison must succeed on a DC 11 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.

+### Common Venom
+*(Injury; common)*

+This poison is often what's inflicted by a creature whose attacks render a target poisoned.
+A poisoned creature has disadvantage on all attack rolls and ability checks until cured, but can only be cured by application of healing agents--it will not heal with time or saving throws.

 ### Crimson Hatred
 *(Injury; legendary)*